magnusrodseth/homepage/content/blog/clean-code.md

 to use a part of an API; **a well-documented API makes it easy for the user to play try out all parts of the API**.

+## 5 - Formatting

+Before I started reading this book, I had heard from a fellow computer science student that this book was beginning to lose a bit of relevancy.
+In other words, some parts were quite outdated.
+This chapter is prime example of that.
+Nevertheless, I found some useful tips worth jotting down.

+### Vertical Formatting

+Personally, I have a habit of leaving quite a lot of whitespace around in my code base.
+I'm not talking about several lines of whitespace, but perhaps a line of whitespace separating variables within a method.
+Martin sheds light on **vertical openness between concepts**.
+In other words, similar concepts should be grouped together _without whitespace_, and different concepts should be separated _with whitespace_.
+This may seem obvious, but it is something I'll have to be working on personally.

+As an extension of this, **adding redundant documentation to fields and methods clutters the vertical readability of your code**.
+It may be more readable to not add 15 lines of documentation in total, but rather use descriptive names and vertically separate different concepts.

+### Horizontal Formatting

+This includes formatting such as whitespace between operators, line length, whitespace between keywords, etc...
+Personally, I feel like this is quite outdated due to modern IDEs settings for automatically formatting your code with a keystroke.

+However, this leads me into the single thing I really resonated with in this chapter.

+### Team Rules

+**Every programmer has his own favorite formatting rules, but if he is in a team, then the team rules**.
+A team should sit down and agree on all formatting rules.
+This should not be a very long and emotional debate; 5-10 minutes tops.
+When the team agrees n formatting rules, configuration files are put into place to streamline formatting throughout development.
+An added benefit of this is a cleaner version control timeline.
+Let's say I changed 1 line in a file, then formatted my file according to my personal formatting rules, but not the team's formatting rules.
+The Git commit would be extremely cluttered and difficult to review.